msimon96/phpProjects/README.md

-# phpProjects
+# PHP Projects
-This repository hoses all PHP coded projects
+This repository houses all PHP coded projects

+- Project One - PHP Login System